Unlike most other cities in the region, however, Budapest doesn't need the comparison.

 A lot of building rivalry has gone on in Budapest.

-You can visit the ornate building on a tour but, even better, see it while watching an opera or ballet performance.
+You can visit the ornate building on a tour or, even better, see it while watching an opera or ballet performance.

 Hungarian State Opera House, Andrássy út 22, 1061 Budapest; +36 1 814-7100; more information on performance tickets or guided tours